EmbarkStudios/cargo-deny/docs/src/cli/check.md

 This option is also set if the `--offline` flag is used in the global options.

+### `--exclude-dev`

+If set to `true`, all `dev-dependencies`, even one for workspace crates, are not included in the crate graph used for any of the checks.

 ### `-D, --deny <DENY>`

 Set lint denied